chef-boneyard/chef-fundamentals/slides/getting-started/01_slide.md

 This data gets stored on the Chef Server.

+# Ohai Configuration

 Ohai is usually configured via the chef-client configuration file (`/etc/chef/client.rb`), it has no other default configuration file.

+The ohai configuration is accessed with `Ohai::Config`.
+It is a Ruby hash that uses symbols for key names.

+    @@@ruby
+    Ohai::Config[:disabled_plugins] << 'passwd'

+.notes Disabling plugins is the most common configuration to do for Ohai.
+We won't detail more configuration at this time.

 # Knife

 Knife is the “swiss army knife” of infrastructure management tools.
 It is used for a number of tasks:

-* managing the local Chef repository
+* "managing" the local Chef repository
 * interact with the Chef Server API
 * interact with cloud computing providers’ APIs
-* extend with custom scripts and tools
+* extend with custom plugins/libraries

-The default configuration file for Knife is `.chef/knife.rb`.

-.notes the configuration works like git, it looks in the current directory for .chef/knife.rb, then goes up until it finds one, falling back to `~/.chef/knife.rb`.

 # Knife Sub-commands